Self-transcendence: Is External Feature Guidance Indispensable for Accelerating Diffusion Transformer Training?

 \textbf{Visualization of Training Process}.
 We compare the vanilla SiT model, REPA-enhanced model, and our trained model across 100K to 400K iterations on two ImageNet classes, as illustrated in Fig.~\ref{visual_com}.
 Both our model and REPA show faster convergence than the vanilla SiT model, and our method tends to obtain better structural generation.
 For example, in the shoe class, our method generates more realistic shapes and consistent textures earlier in training.
 By 400K iterations, our model yields sharper contours and finer details, indicating improved sample quality and stability during training.
-This can be owed to the fact that the guiding feature and the trained model in our method share a similar architecture and learning process, so that the shallow layers are easier to learn the semantic and structural information.
+This can be owed to the fact that the guiding model and the trained

+model in our method share a similar architecture and learning process, so that the shallow layers are easier to learn the semantic and structural information.

 \textbf{Comparison of Diffusion Models using CFG}.
-We quantitatively compare Self-Transcendence against recent latent diffusion models using two backbones, SiT-XL/2 and LightningDiT-XL.
-Leveraging the semantically rich latent space of VAVAE \cite{vavae}, our method outperforms all the compared diffusion models using only 400 epochs in the LightningDiT-XL backbone.
-For the SiT-XL/2 backbone, our method achieves similar performance to REPA with CFG in most metrics at just 400 epochs, showing significant performance improvement compared over the other self-contained methods (SRA and LayerSync).
+We quantitatively compare Self-Transcendence against recent latent diffusion models using two backbones, SiT-XL/2 and LightningDiT-XL, in the Table \ref{tab:cfg_compare}.
+For the SiT-XL/2 backbone, our method shows significant performance improvement compared with the other self-contained methods (SRA and LayerSync), and achieves similar performance to REPA at 800 epochs in most metrics using just 400 epochs.
+Specifically, the baseline SiT-XL achieves a FID of 2.05 and IS of 270.3 after 1400 epochs.

-To further evaluate the robustness and scalability of our method under higher-resolution scenarios, we conduct experiments on ImageNet at a resolution of $512 \times 512$.
-This setting poses greater challenges for both semantic alignment and visual fidelity due to the increased spatial complexity and richer details.
-We follow the same training pipeline as in the $256 \times 256$ experiments, except for the input resolution.
-Specifically, original images are encoded into $64 \times 64 \times 4$ latent representations using the VAE encoder from Stable Diffusion \cite{ldm}.
-As shown in Table \ref{tab:diffusion-512}, the baseline SiT-XL/2 model \cite{sit} exhibits limited performance at this resolution, with a FID of 2.62 and IS of 252.2 after 600 training epochs.